azat-co/practicalnode/chapter5/chapter5.md

 const methodOverride = require('method-override')
 ```

-Then, our usual statements follow, i.e., creating of Express.js instance and assigning the title:
+Then, we create of an Express.js instance and assigning the title to use this title in the templates:

 ```js
 const app = express()
 app.locals.appTitle = 'blog-express'
 ```

-Now, we add a middleware that exposes Mongoskin/MongoDB collections in each Express.js route via the `req` object:
+Now, we add a middleware that exposes Mongoskin/MongoDB collections in each Express.js route via the `req` object.
+It's called a decorator pattern.
+You can learn more about the decorator pattern as well as other Node patterns in my online course [Node Patterns: From Callbacks to Observer](https://node.university/p/node-patterns).
+The idea is to have `req.collections` in all other subsequent middleware and routes.
+It's done with this code.
+And don&#39;t forget to call `next()` in the middleware; otherwise, each request will stall.

 ```js
 app.use((req, res, next) => {